carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-R-RStudio.md

 We've automated bringing data sets in from our lesson as part of the setup script, but when you want to work with your own data, it'll help to know which directory you've stored it in.

-> ### Tip
+> ## Tip for Testing
 >
 > When you're testing things out, it's a good idea to work with copies of your files rather than with the originals.
-Making copies in a different working directory gives you the freedom to experiment and possibly make mistakes without damaging your original data.
+Make copies in a different working directory to give yourself the freedom to experiment and make mistakes without damaging your original data.
 {: .callout}

 ## The stuff in your “kitchen”: Getting oriented with R Studio